zeropingheroes/lancache-autofill/README.md

 * Available platforms are: windows, osx, linux
 * If no platform is specified, the Windows version of the app will be queued

+`steam:dequeue-app appid [platform(s)]`

+* Dequeue a Steam app from the download queue.
+* Optionally the platform(s) to download can be specified as a comma-separated list
+* If no platform is specified, all platforms will be dequeued

 `steam:search-apps name`

 * Search Steam apps by name.